Dan0sz/host-analytics-locally/readme.txt

 = Is this plugin GDPR compliant? =

 Yes, it is!
-Please visit my blog for instructions on [how to set-up a properly functioning Cookie Notice using CAOS](https://dev.daanvandenbergh.com/wordpress/analytics-gdpr-caos).
+It is compatible with all Wordpress Cookie Notice plugins which either set a cookie to allow tracking or set a certain value to a cookie to allow tracking.
+It's completely customizable!

 = What is the current update interval of the Analytics-script? =